Unity-Technologies/com.unity.multiplayer.docs/docs/advanced-topics/message-system/clientrpc.md

 ## Declaring a ClientRpc

-You can declare a ClientRpc by marking a method with `[ClientRpc]` attribute and including the `ClientRpc` suffix in the method name.
+You can declare a ClientRpc by marking a method with the `[ClientRpc]` attribute and including the `ClientRpc` suffix in the method name.

 ```csharp
 [ClientRpc]